Test Yourself: 17 Spanish Quiz Websites to Put Your Language Skills to the Test

 The exercises are divided by level (choose the one you want on the left side of your screen), and each level is divided into different categories: grammar exercises, situation exercises, cultural studies and vocabulary exercises.

 Each category contains different topics, so you can choose the one you want to review or study.
 Individual topics also include different exercises, which you can see on the left-hand side of the page.

 When you finish an exercise, click on “Check Answer” to see how you’ve done.

-FluentU offers quizzes with a twist: Each quiz adapts to your learning and only questions you on words you haven’t mastered yet.
+FluentU offers quizzes that adapt to your learning and only questions you on words you haven’t mastered yet.

-A nice feature is that if you already know a word, you can just tell the program that and you won’t get tested on it again.
-If you want to study a word more, you can also add it to your vocab list for later review (conveniently, you can add any word from the quizzes to your vocab list, not just the word you’re being tested on).
+If you already know a word, you can just tell the program that and you won’t get tested on it again.
+If you want to study a word more, you can add it to your vocab list for later review.

 Quiz Tree has a great assortment of Spanish language vocabulary quizzes.
 A number of topics are covered, including entertainment, family, people, occupations, medical issues and much more.